Will

 Important Considerations

-A will is public record once it enters probate.
-Anyone can go to the courthouse and read who got what.
-If privacy is a concern, a Revocable Living Trust is a better alternative, as trusts generally avoid probate and remain private.
-Also, remember that a will is not a "set it and forget it" document.
-You must update your will after major life events like marriage, divorce, or the birth of a child.
-An outdated will can be worse than no will at all (e.g., leaving assets to an ex-spouse because you forgot to change it).
-Finally, be aware that a will cannot override a beneficiary designation on a life insurance policy or retirement account.
-If your will says your son gets the IRA, but the IRA form lists your ex-wife, your ex-wife gets the money.
+A will is a matter of public record once it enters the probate process.
+This means that anyone can go to the local courthouse and read exactly who received what from your estate.
+If privacy is a primary concern for you or your family, a Revocable Living Trust may be a better alternative, as trusts generally avoid the probate process and remain private documents.
+Furthermore, a will is not a "set it and forget it" document; it should be reviewed and updated regularly.
+You must revise your will after major life events such as marriage, divorce, the birth or adoption of a child, the death of a named beneficiary or executor, or a significant change in your financial status or the tax laws.
+An outdated will can sometimes be worse than having no will at all, potentially leaving assets to an ex-spouse or failing to provide for a new child.
+Finally, always remember that a will cannot override a beneficiary designation on a contract like a life insurance policy or a retirement account.
+If your will says your son gets your IRA, but the official bank form still lists your ex-spouse, the bank is legally required to pay the money to the ex-spouse regardless of your intentions in the will.

 FAQs